-The peptide related impurities identification and quantification (Figure 10) is still a weak point as for both comparison on hCP and OXT.
-The number of potential impurities is much smaller for VE compared with both hCP and OXT as VE exhibits a shorter primary sequence.
-All eleven laboratories have identified/quantified the larger peptide related impurity VE+Me resulting in mainly coherent estimations of the peptide related impurity mass fractions.
-However, the major peptide impurity, VE depsipeptide, has only been correctly identified and quantified by the NRC.
-Hence most of the other participants have underestimated the sum of peptide related impurity mass fractions.
-A few participants, for example BIPM, LGC, HSA and LNE, have observed an additional broad peak but it was not identified as VE depsipeptide.
-It has been discussed if that peak could relate to the VE depsipeptide if certain solvent conditions are maintained in LC-MS analysis as the VE depsipeptide is only stable at low pH conditions for a few days.
-The depsipeptide issue is discussed in detail in the section Peptide Related Impurity Profile of CCQM-K115.2018.
+The peptide related impurities identification and quantification (Figure 12) is still a weak point as for both comparison on hCP and OXT.
+The number of potential impurities is much smaller for GE compared with both hCP and OXT as GE exhibits a shorter primary sequence.
+All ten laboratories have identified/quantified the dominating major peptide related impurity VE resulting in mainly coherent estimations of the peptide related impurity mass fractions.
+However, the second largest peptide impurity, GE depsipeptide, has only been correctly identified and quantified by the NRC.
+Hence most of the other participants have slightly underestimated the sum of peptide related impurity mass fractions.
+A few participants, for example BIPM, LGC, HSA and LNE, have observed an additional broad peak but it was not identified as GE depsipeptide.
+It has been discussed if that peak could relate to the GE depsipeptide if certain solvent conditions are maintained in LC-MS analysis as the GE depsipeptide is only stable at low pH conditions for a few days.
+The depsipeptide issue is discussed in detail in the section Peptide Related Impurity Profile of CCQM-K115.c.

 It has been pointed out that the use of synthesized impurity standards has a positive impact on the quantification of the peptide related impurity mass fractions.
-Four laboratories have used synthesized impurity standards to quantify major impurities.
-Seven participants have quantified the peptide related impurities using a response factor (RF = 1), RF with correction factor or a relative response method although four participants have used synthesized impurity standards to a different degree.
-NIM used 13 synthesized impurity standards (purities taken into account), BIPM used 5 synthesized impurities standards (purities taken into account) to quantify the individual impurities and closely structurally related impurities.
-NMIJ and PTB have used 5 and 4 synthesized impurities standards, respectively, and have quantified others with RF = 1.
+Five laboratories have used synthesized impurity standards to quantify the major impurity VE.
+Nine participants have quantified the peptide related impurities using a response factor (RF = 1), RF with correction factor or a relative response method although four participants have used synthesized impurity standards to a different degree.
+NIM used 13 synthesized impurity standards (purities taken into account), BIPM used 4 synthesized impurities standards (purities taken into account) to quantify the individual impurities and closely structurally related impurities and NMIJ, LNE and PTB used 1 synthesized impurities standard and has quantified others with RF = 1.

-NIM and BIPM have used the mass balance approach in CCQM-K115.2018.
+NIM and BIPM have used the mass balance approach in CCQM-K115.c.
 HSA has used a combination of mass balance, PICAA and direct IDMS.
 NRC has used PICqNMR.
 LGC has used a combination of PICqNMR and PICAA.
-Six participants have used the PICAA approach.
+Five participants have used the PICAA approach.
 LGC has used microwave assisted hydrolysis.
-GLHK, HSA, INMETRO, LNE, NMIJ, PTB and UME have employed gas/liquid phase hydrolysis.
+HSA, INMETRO, LNE, NMIJ, PTB and UME have employed gas/liquid phase hydrolysis.
 However, all participants that have used PICAA have performed an efficiency correction for the hydrolysis methods.
 The peptide related impurities values have been broken down to establish a means to visualize identification and quantification issues for the peptide related impurities.

-Peptide Related Impurity Profile of CCQM-K115.2018
+Peptide Related Impurity Profile of CCQM-K115.c

 The BIPM has broken down the peptide related impurities values to establish a means to visualize identification and quantification issues for the peptide related impurities.
-Figure 12 shows more details on the peptide related impurities of the CCQM-K115.2018 or CCQM-P55.2.2018 studies.
+Figure 14 shows more details on the peptide related impurities of the CCQM-K115.c or -P55.2.c studies.
 The graph shows the peptide impurities that have been identified, the mean of the corresponding mass fractions, the corresponding standard deviations and the corresponding number of laboratories that have identified and quantified that impurity.
-The maximum possible number of identifications is ten as there are ten theoretical independent data sets due to the fact that some laboratories have used the same peptide impurity data set twice for example to correct both PICAA and PICqNMR results.
+The maximum possible number of identifications is ten as there are ten theoretical independent data sets due to the fact that some laboratories have used the same peptide impurity data set twice for example to correct both PICAA and qNMR results.

-Please note that several laboratories have identified groups of impurities but the position of the modification was not or not entirely identified, for example VHLTPE(OMe).
+Please note that several laboratories have identified groups of impurities but the position of the modification was not or not entirely identified, for example GE dimer isomers and GE(OMe).
+In the graph it has been considered as identified but the mass fraction value has not been used for the calculation of the means of peptide impurity mass fractions.